gkno/seqan/seqan/core/apps/snp_store/Readme.txt

 position 7401 on the forward strand, you would get "8", simply indicating the read count for A on the forward strand.

-Furthermore, if also option -oa is not specified, columns 4 and 8, columns 5 and 9, columns 6 and 10, and columns 7 and 11 will be collapsed, i.e. not differentiating between forward or reverse strand anymore.
+Furthermore, if also option -oa is not specified, columns 4 and 8, columns 5 and 9, columns 6 and 10, and columns 7 and 11 will be merged/summed up, i.e. not differentiating between forward or reverse strand anymore.
 Note that the output file then has 4 columns less (columns 12 to 14 become columns 8 to 10).